 Kramatorsk, 26 June 2018 – Protection and promotion of human rights, specifically those of internally displaced persons and survivors of sexual and gender-based violence (SGBV), continue to be key priorities to be addressed within the restoration and reconciliation processes in the conflict-affected areas in the eastern Ukraine.
-The “Your Rights” mobile application, developed in the framework of UNDP’s Recovery and Peacebuilding Programme with the support from the Government of the Netherlands, is yet another important step towards tackling these challenges.
+The “Your Rights” mobile application, developed by the “iDev-Innovation Development” company in the framework of UNDP’s Recovery and Peacebuilding Programme with the support from the Government of the Netherlands, is yet another important step towards tackling these challenges.

 According to OCHA’s March-April 2018 Humanitarian Bulletin for Ukraine, the four-year conflict in the east of the country has affected 4.4 million men, women and children, of whom around 1.5 million are internally displaced.
 The internally displaced, half of whom are elderly, are being forced to make impossible choices between food, medicine, shelter, heating or their children’s education.
 Many require legal assistance to facilitate access to documentation, social payments and pensions, and compensation for destroyed property.